Samandar003/myideas/README.md

 it is a clone of ideas website.
-You can write your own ideas and you can see others ideas related to different sectors
+You can write your own ideas and you can see others ideas related to different categories